 How do you eliminate a bottleneck in a food and beverage canning plant?
 Apply good engineering design and use a variable frequency drive solution.
 Beverage bottling or canning has always been a complex process, requiring strict control over a number of operating parameters.
 Accuracy of line speed, liquid flow rate, and pressure, temperature, and timing is crucial to maximizing output and reducing or eliminating the rejected products.

 Parker was contracted by a beverage packaging facility with a problem.
-The plant was losing production due to jam ups and inconsistent temperature control of a can warmer line, resulting in rejected product.
+The plant was losing production due to jam-ups and inconsistent temperature control of a can warmer line, resulting in a rejected product.
 Not only was the rejected product wasted, but it then had to be destroyed and disposed of at considerable expense.
 Factoring in lost production time, a jam could cost up to $6000 per incident.

 The customer was open to replacing these with variable frequency drives (VFDs) for their better controllability and accompanying energy savings, but physical mounting space would not permit the estimated 80" wide cabinet required for eight conventional drives and the peripheral devices that each separate drive required.
 Typically each drive requires additional components like line fuses, circuit breaker or disconnect, and an input line reactor.
-With a limited budget, material and installation cost had to be kept to a minimum.
+With a limited budget, material and installation costs had to be kept to a minimum.

 To communicate with the outside world, one of a number of available protocols can be selected and installed in the AC890 drive in the form of an option card.
-In this case, an Ethernet/IP communication card provided compatibility with existing network.
+In this case, an Ethernet/IP communication card provided compatibility with the existing network.
 The complete system was comfortably fit on a 36" x 60" panel, which was installed in an existing stainless steel enclosure, eliminating the expense of a new one.

 Download our whitepaper to learn more about how drives work on lines that manufacture the materials used to make packaging.